 Ingredients of Muscle Supplements for Dogs

-Many of these products will contain at least one or two of the following ingredients.
+Many of these products will contain at least one or two of the following ingredients:

 Creatine

-However, from forest-dwelling wolves to common household pets, dogs’ diets may be lacking in some essential nutrients, such as these amino acids.
-You may choose to bulk up your dog’s daily meals by adding freshly seared fish, which is high in protein and amino acids including creatine, but there are also tasty dog treats concentrated with creatine you can purchase for your dog to consume between meals.
+You may bulk up your dog’s daily meals by adding freshly seared fish, which is high in protein and amino acids, including creatine, but there are also tasty dog treats concentrated with creatine you can purchase for your dog to consume between meals.

 Maltodextrin

-This property is responsible for energizing.
 The maltodextrin component may be particularly important to working dogs, such as those on a K9 force, search-and-rescue member, or dogsled team.
-Owners may choose muscle supplements with this additive for dogs with hobbies that require a lot of energy (agility courses, racing, hunting).

-Maltodextrin is a product you may already be familiar with as it’s a common additive in human-grade foods.
-In moderation, maltodextrin – a byproduct of corn starch – acts as a natural energizer that also aids in muscle growth and revitalization.
+In moderation, maltodextrin – a byproduct of corn starch – acts as a natural energizer that aids in muscle growth and revitalization.

 Riboflavin

 Otherwise known as Vitamin B2, this nutrient is hailed for its ability to help the body break down complex carbohydrates.
-Once these carbs are consumed, they may either store as fat in the body or work to become muscle.
-The correct amount of riboflavin is the difference between healthy muscle mass and less-than healthy fatty mass.

-Without B2, foods aren’t converted into Adenosine Triphosphate (ATP), which essentially is fuel for the body.
 Because many muscle supplements for dogs are designed for owners of active canines, riboflavin is a common ingredient.

 Protein

-Whey protein and/or milk protein isolate will typically satisfy a muscle supplement’s most obvious and needed ingredient: protein.
-This organic compound creates enzymes and releases them into the dog's body and since enzymes are responsible for quickening many essential bodily processes, including the chemical reactions needed to build muscles, it’s clear why this is a common ingredient in pet muscle supplements.
+This organic compound creates enzymes and releases them into the dog's body, and since enzymes are responsible for quickening many essential bodily processes, including the chemical reactions needed to build muscles, it’s clear why this is a common ingredient in pet muscle supplements.

 Dog Muscle Supplements on the Market

-Many muscle supplements for dogs, similar to weight gain supplements, are available either online or at your local pet-supply store.
-Typically, these come in a powder form which is mixed with one to two cups of water.
 Others may come in a pill or tablet form, giving them a treat-like appearance that’s sure to get your pet’s tail wagging.

-It doesn’t hurt to use an excited tone when calling your dog to come and eat their daily supplement; your excitement will influence their attitude toward the new addition to their routine.
-Many companies ensure these products are dog-approved with meaty, delicious flavors for them to enjoy so you shouldn’t have to worry about your dog not wanting to take their supplement, but occasionally you may need a strategy to encourage them.
+Many companies ensure these products are dog-approved with meaty, delicious flavors for them to enjoy, so you shouldn’t have to worry about your dog not wanting to take their supplement, but occasionally, you may need a strategy to encourage them.

-You can expect the dosage to be based on your dog’s weight and/or activity level.
-The heavier or more active your dog is, the quicker they’ll go through the product.
-One pound containers typically cost anywhere from $12 to $25 and, depending on your dog, can last up to a month or longer.
+One-pound containers typically cost anywhere from $12 to $25 and, depending on your dog, can last up to a month or longer.

 Safety-Necessities of Muscle Supplementation

-Because pet supplements can be a hit or miss, the first and most important step is to talk to a veterinarian or canine nutritionist before you even buy any such product.
-After communicating to your pet’s veterinarian your intention to introduce dog muscle supplements into their diet, and if approved to do so, you should:
+Because pet supplements can be a hit or miss, the first and most important step is to talk to a veterinarian or canine nutritionist before buying any such product.

 Always follow dosage directions

 Trying to build muscles on your dog as quickly as possible by overdosing their food bowl with muscle powder is not a responsible way to promote canine health.
-In fact, not following dosage directions, which are often based on your pet’s weight and/or exercise routine, could lead to toxicity.
-Symptoms of toxicity in dogs include vomiting, diarrhea, stomach discomfort or pain, lethargy, as well as dehydration.

 Routinely exercise your pet

-Because these supplements are packed with protein and energy-promoting nutrients, it’s important that you do more for your dog than just let them wander around the back yard.
 Take them for a long walk, play a long game of fetch, take a trip to the dog park, or encourage them to swim at the local watering hole.

-Feeding your dog muscle supplements but denying them an active outlet can cause weight gain rather than muscle building.
 However, it’s also important to not overwork the canine, especially if they are young (6 months to 24 months) or old (6+ years).
-Always talk to your vet about an exercise routine before putting your pet through something they’re not able to physically handle.

 Consider a balanced diet

-Supplements are best when working alongside a well-balanced diet and they should not be used instead of a properly adjusted dietary regime; they can only supplement it.
+Supplements are best when working alongside a well-balanced diet, and they should not be used instead of a properly adjusted dietary regime; they can only supplement it.

-A Pet Owner's Guide to Dog Muscle SupplementsThis may mean a high-quality, natural dog food and/or building homemade meals for the dog yourself.
-These meals should include a variety of whole meats rather than meat by-products (hot dogs or water-saturated dark meats) as well as dog-safe vegetables (dark, leafy greens).
+These meals should include a variety of whole meats rather than meat by-products (hot dogs or water-saturated dark meats) and dog-safe vegetables (dark, leafy greens).

 Know that results take time